Partner at law, registered at the Paris Bar

 Member of the Defence Extradition Lawyers Association (DELF)

-Educated at Trinity College Dublin in Ireland, Georgetown University in the Unites States, and at the Sciences Po Law School, Catalina de la Sota joined the firm in August 2021.
+Educated at Trinity College Dublin in Ireland, Georgetown University in the Unites States, and at the Sciences Po Law School in France, Catalina de la Sota joined the firm in 2021.

 Working languages